Loughborough: Railway

-At one time, there were three railway routes to the town: the still-operating Midland Main Line, the Great Central Railway that closed as a result of the Beeching cuts, and a branch line from Nuneaton that was part of the London & North Western Railway.
-Rws | Loughborough Central served the Great Central Railway.
+At one time, there were three railway routes to the town: the still-operating Midland Main Line, the Great Central Railway that closed as a result of the Beeching cuts, and a branch line from that was part of the London & North Western Railway. served the Great Central Railway.
 It was opened on 15 March 1899 and closed in 1969.

 Heritage

-Loughborough Central re-opened in March 1974 as part of the Great Central heritage railway.
+Central station was reopened in March 1974, as part of the Great Central heritage railway.
+It is operated largely by volunteers.
+Trains run every weekend of the year and on bank holidays, as well as daily during the summer.

 The railway is split into two sections north and south of Loughborough.
 Central station is the northern terminus of the southern section of the railway and services run daily.
-As of 2017, there were plans to fill the gap, known as the Loughborough Gap, and link the two halves of the railway again.
+As of 2017, there were plans to fill the Loughborough Gap and link the two halves of the railway again.
 Thus, a new bridge was installed over the Midland Main Line, the A60 and the Grand Union Canal.
 Work is now progressing on restoring another bridge over the car park of an industrial estate.